Matthias2193/APA/README.md

 # Disclaimer:
 This Repository is still work in progress and not yet thoroughly tested.
 If you find any mistakes or have any questions, feel free to write me at becherma@hu-berlin.de
 <br>
+# Abstract
+The evaluation and selection of so-called treatments (e.g. marketing actions, advertisements) is one of the key challenges for marketing practitioners today.
+Uplift modeling is a machine learning tool for causal modeling and commonly used for this task.
+This thesis looks at uplift modeling in cases where multiple treatments are evaluated at the same time.<br>
+The thesis first gives an overview over the current literature.
+Then, a new method for uplift modeling is proposed called the Difference in Outcome Model (DOM), which is designed specifically with the multiple treatment case in mind.
+This method is compared to some of the most popular current methods using data from real world marketing campaigns.<br>
+The results show that the newly proposed method performs competitively or outperforms the other models in the cases tested in this thesis.
+However, they also show that the performance of uplift models can be somewhat unstable and is highly dependent on the data.
+Therefore, further testing on more and different data sets needs to be done, in order to confirm the good performance of the new model.
+Based on this thesis it is recommended that practitioners test several models to find the one which performs best on their data.
+The new method could be one of those models due to its overall good performance. <br>

 # Introduction
 Uplift modeling is a predictive modeling technique which is concerned with directly estimating the effect of a treatment on a person's behavior.
 Specifically, it tries to estimate the conditional average treatment effect (CATE) of a treatment based on the characteristics of a given person (age, gender, income, ...).
 While the type of predictive modeling has applications in a wide variety of field, we will focus on a marketing framework.
 Therefore, when we talk about "treatments" we usually refer to marketing campaigns, ads, etc. <br>
 So far, most research in this field has been done on a single treatment case and on cases with a binary outcome.
 We aim to fill that gap by looking exclusively at cases where multiple possible treatments are compared and focus on continuous outcome variables.